 Removing Palm Trees

-Palms can have very long lives, and sometimes, they may need to be cut short to make space for something different.
+Many palms have very long lives, and sometimes, they may need to be removed to make space for something different.
 If you have a well-established palm tree, it's likely that you'll need to call in a professional for safe removal.

-Removing palm trees can be as simple as cutting them at the base.
+Removing some palm trees can be as simple as cutting them at the base.
 Without foliage, the palm will be without a food source and will die back over time.
 You may be able to speed up the process by adding stump remover to the felled palm tree.
+Note, however, that many palms produce offsets, called "pups," which are small plants that grow around the base of the parent plant.
+You'll also have to remove these or they'll eventually grow to mature size.

 Safety Tips for Felling Palms